yusufkarakaya/remote-clone/README.md

 Remote Team clone home

-An application used to built with React, JavaScript, and CSS.
+An application used to be built with React, JavaScript, and CSS.

 ## Project Screen Shot(s)